 3. By dynamically inserting the email address of known visitors into the tracking code.

 If you've already identified a contact by their email address, you can insert their email address into the site tracking javascript code.
+See the section titled "How to pass a contact's email address into javascript code" below for more information.

 How to pass a contact's email address into javascript code